conedevelopment/cone-site/src/application-development.md

         image: "/img/illustrations/retro-cup-of-tea.svg"
         imageAlt: "A smiling retro tea cup."
     -
-        title: "We're using Laravel."
+        title: "We're developing with Laravel"
         description: "Laravel is a great choice when it’s about application development.
 It’s a complex and powerful PHP framework with a huge ecosystem around it.
-We have a deep knowledge of Laravel.
-Also, besides using it, we are contributors as well."
+We have a deep knowledge of it and we are contributors as well."
         image: "/img/illustrations/retro-pie-shows-tongue.svg"
         imageAlt: "A retro slice of pie shows tongue."
 accordion:
     title:
-        caption: "About<br> the<br> Development"
+        caption: "About<br> the<br> workflow"
         image: "./src/img/title-helper-primary.svg"
     blocks:
     -
-        title: null
+        title: "What you need to know"
+        subtitle: "Developing an application can be complicated; here, you can find some helpful information to understand it better."
         items:
         -
-            title: "What kind of system do you need?"
+            title: "It is nice to know what kind of system you need"
-            description: "<p>The modern applications have multiple layers to serve the needs of the users eaisly.
-Maybe, you need an API layer, or a more complex CMS, we can help you.</p>"
+            description: "<p>Modern applications have multiple layers to serve users' needs efficiently.
+You may need an API layer to serve a mobile application or connect two systems.
+Or you need a custom e-commerce solution that can communicate properly with your CRM.</p><p>Both are applications but do different things.
+An application can achieve many things, but the first step is to define what you need.</p>"
         -
-            title: "Modularity and scalability"
+            title: "Modularity and scalability are what you always want"
-            description: "<p>We make modular and scalable code, to easily adopt to the needs that come later.
-Also, this approach makes the application easily testable and extendable.</p>"
+            description: "<p>These two are popular application development buzzwords but still crucial ones.
+To create a testable, extendable application, you need modularity and scalability.</p><p>To support and maintain something long-term, you need solid and good architecture from the start.</p>"
         -
-            title: "Vue.js on the front-end"
+            title: "We prefer Vue.js on the front-end"
-            description: "<p>Vue is the perfect tool to extend Laravel on the front-end.
-It covers everything we need, yet your application will be light and flexible.</p>"
+            description: "<p><a href='https://vuejs.org/' target='_blank' rel='noopener'>Vue.js</a> is the perfect tool to extend Laravel on the front-end.
+It covers everything you need on a modern and capable application.</p><p>Depending on the context, we can also opt for <a href='https://alpinejs.dev/' target='_blank' rel='noopener'>Apline.js</a> or <a href='https://react.dev/' target='_blank' rel='noopener'>React</a>.</p>"
         -
-            title: "We design UI as well"
+            title: "UI and UX matters"
-            description: "<p>A personalized application requires a unique UI as well.
-We design and set it up for you.
-You will get a clean and straightforward interface.</p>"
+            description: "<p>A proper application requires unique UI and UX solutions as well.
+We can also help you to design a clean and straightforward user interface that is easy to use.</p><p>We create the UI tailored to the project needs from the ground up.</p>"
         -
-            title: "Documentation"
+            title: "Documentation and code quality matters to us"
-            description: "<p>We document the code adopting the coding and documenting standards, to make the application easily understandable and futureproof.
-Also, documentation allows tools like static analysis to prevent bugs and issues.</p>"
+            description: "<p>We write the code adopting the coding and documenting standards from the <a href='https://laravel.com/' target='_blank' rel='noopener'>official documentation of Laravel</a> to make the application easily understandable and futureproof.</p><p>Writing code as we do makes it possible to do better static analysis and integrate the project into any CI workflow. </p><p>We are serious about the quality of our code, which can also help you create a project for the future (with or without us).</p>"
         -
-            title: "Hosting your application"
+            title: "Hosting and DevOps"
-            description: "<p>We don't offer hosting directly, however based on our experience we can suggest reliable hosting services that fits your application.</p>"
+            description: "<p>We will only be your developers.
+Unfortunately, we don't deliver hosting or any DevOps tasks.
+For more straightforward web applications, we can utilize Laravcel Forge, but for more critical ones, you also need a person or a team to manage the serving of the project.</p><p>We can suggest a good college of ours if needed for this purpose.</p>"
     -
-            title: "I need an application.
-What can I expect?"
-            description: "<p>When your needs are more complex and require unique implementation, probably you need an application that offers more than WordPress.
-In this case, we are working with Laravel and adjust the environment to the framework.</p><p>We can design your UI as well alongside building the front-end based on Vue, which provides a modern, flexible and powerful interface.</p>"
+        title: "FAQ"
+        subtitle: "Some frequent questions in advance."
+        items:
         -
             title: "I need a Laravel package.
-Is it possible?"
+Can you help?"
-            description: "<p>Sure, if every condition passes.
-If your needs matches that we can offer and your Laravel app is ready to handle the package, it can be done.</p><p>Deprecated Laravel versions do not get support, so update your application before planning to integrate a package.</p>"
+            description: "<p>Absolutely!
+Remember that developing a package is the same as creating anything custom.
+The first step is to look into your current app and its state; we are good to go if it is ready to handle a new package.</p><p>Deprecated Laravel versions do not get support, so you should update your application before planning to integrate a package.
+We can also help with the update.</p>"
         -
             title: "I have a startup idea.
 Can you help?"
-            description: "<p>It depends on your idea and your needs, but we are sure that we can be a great fit.</p><p>By working with a modern stack (Laravel, Vue.js), we are sure that we can help you to take the next step.
-We can allocate our time once in a while for 3-6 months.
+            description: "<p>It depends on your idea and needs, but we are sure we can be a great fit.</p><p>By working with a modern stack (Laravel, Vue.js), we can help you to take the next step.
+We can allocate our time usually (in advance) for 3-6 months.
 But of course, we can adapt.</p>"
+        -
+            title: "Is accessibility a concern of yours?"
+            description: "<p>We prefer to call ourselves inclusive designers.
+One of our primary goals is to make a more accessible web.
+We know that a11y is only in some project's budget, but we still implement basic good practices to help make a more barrier-free application.</p><p>If you are committed, we can also follow the newest recommended WCAG standard.</p>"
 step:
     showNumber: true
     items:
     -
         title: "We talk, measure the needs"
-        description: "The first step of our cooperation is information gathering and documentation writing to measure the project and set the goals."
+        description: "The first step of our cooperation is information gathering and specification writing to measure the project and set the goals."
     -
         title: "We design the app interface"
         description: "We start to design your application.
 You'll get a prototype in HTML and CSS that you can approve."